reactive-streams/reactive-streams-jvm/README.md

 - If a `Publisher` terminates successfully (finite stream) it must emit an `onComplete`.
 - If a `Publisher` terminates via either `onError` or `onComplete` it must `cancel` its `Subscription`
 - Once a terminal state has been signaled (`onError`, `onNext`) no further events can be sent.
 - Upon receiving a `Subscription.cancel` request it should stop sending events as soon as it can.
-The `onError` and `onComplete` events are not needed if `Subscription.cancel` was initiated by the `Subscriber`.
+- Calling `onError` or `onComplete` is not required after having received a `Subscription.cancel`.
 - The `Publisher.subscribe` method can be called as many times as wanted as long as it is with a different `Subscriber` each time.
 It is up to the `Publisher` whether underlying streams are shared or not.
 In other words, a `Publisher` can support multi-subscribe and then choose whether each `Subscription` is unicast or multicast.
 - A `Publisher` can refuse subscriptions (calls to `subscribe`) if it is unable or unwilling to serve them (overwhelmed, fronting a single-use data source, etc) and can do so by immediately calling `Subscriber.onError` on the `Subscriber` instance calling `subscribe`.